cunterrainer/Hardware-Plotter/README.md

 - glib-2
 - libgobject-2.0 (only some distros)

+To build the Wayland version instead if X11 you need to have `wayland`, `wayland-scanner`, `wayland-protocols` and `wayland-client` installed.
 On some distros you have to make sure to install the developement `-dev` versions.
 ### macOS
 You need to install `premake5` manually, the suggested way is to use homebrew